DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 *An adventure for five 2nd-level characters.*

 > [!tip]+ **A Taste of Horror**
 > The following pages contain a guide to the first acts of the campaign: **Act I: Into the Mists**, **Act II: The Shadowed Town**, and the first third of **Act III: The Broken Land**.
 Updates providing additional content are expected to follow regularly on the /r/CurseOfStrahd subreddit.
 >
 > You can sign up to receive update notifications in your email inbox by joining the free DragnaCarta community on [Patreon](https://www.patreon.com/DragnaCarta).
 >
 > You can also get an early peek at drafts of the remainder of **Act III: The Broken Land**, as well as outlines and notes for all following acts and arcs, by supporting this guide on [Patreon](https://www.patreon.com/DragnaCarta).

 The players begin in the town of Daggerford on the night before Highharvesttide, an annual feast and holiday celebration.
-The local inns are full for the night, and the players—vagabonds with little coin or company to speak of—find shelter in the stable of the Nightmare’s Bridle, a ramshackle tavern on the outskirts of town.
+The local inns are full for the night, and the players—vagabonds with little coin or company to speak of—find shelter in the stable of the Nightmare's Bridle, a ramshackle tavern on the outskirts of town.

-When the relics they carry sense the presence of Death House, however, the players are led through Daggerfords’ rainy streets and into the house’s waiting threshold.
+When the relics they carry sense the presence of Death House, however, the players are led through Daggerfords' rainy streets and into the house's waiting threshold.

 Once inside, the players are trapped and told that a monster will hunt them down once it awakens.
 They have six hours to find it first and either appease it with a suitable sacrifice—or kill it.
-As they explore the house, they come to learn the house’s lurid history, as well as the true identity of the beast that lurks beneath.
+As they explore the house, they come to learn the house's lurid history, as well as the true identity of the beast that lurks beneath.

 If the players kill the monster, the house begins to collapse, forcing them to flee or be lost in the rubble.
 Upon emerging, they find that their surroundings have changed, transporting them to the darkened land of Barovia.

 > [!lore]+ **The History of Death House**
-> See [[History of Barovia#Strahd’s First Followers|Strahd's First Followers]] for a full retelling of the gruesome history of Death House.
+> See [[dnd/strahd-reloaded/Chapter 2 - The Land of Barovia/History of Barovia#Strahd's First Followers|Strahd's First Followers]] for a full retelling of the gruesome history of Death House.

 # A1.
 Daggerford
 ## A1a.
-The Nightmare’s Bridle
+The Nightmare's Bridle
-If one or more of your players are using the [[Running the Adventure#Adventure Hooks|Barovian Relics]] hook, read the following text.
+If one or more of your players are using the [[dnd/strahd-reloaded/Chapter 3 - Running the Game/Running the Adventure#Adventure Hooks|Barovian Relics]] hook, read the following text.
 Otherwise, proceed to [[#A2.
 Death House]] below.

 <div class="description">
 <p>It’s the evening before Highharvesttide, and a storm has descended over Daggerford, with dark clouds pouring cascades of rain down upon the town below.
 Despite the weather, however, the town buzzes with anticipation of the impending falltime festival, each home filled with warmth and joy.
 Bright, cheery candlelight twinkles from every window, and the sounds of song and dance echo throughout the wet and muddy streets.</p>